Best Cars for Towing Caravans

 Hyundai Santa Fe

-The Santa Fe is a seven seater SUV designed for families who do not want to compromise on style or design.
+The Santa Fe is a seven-seater SUV designed for families who do not want to compromise on style or design.
 With an integrated 12.3” digital cockpit and a 10.25” touchscreen, the Santa Fe allows you to access and control the car at your fingertips.

 If it is safety features you are looking for, the Santa Fe does not disappoint.
-With Lane Keep Assist, Blind Spot Monitoring and Adaptive Cruise Control, the Santa Fe helps you get from A to B safely, particularly when you are travelling in unknown areas.
+With Lane Keep Assist, Blind Spot Monitoring, and Adaptive Cruise Control, the Santa Fe helps you get from A to B safely, particularly when you are traveling in unknown areas.
 These safety features are a welcome addition, especially when towing a caravan, as visibility can often be reduced, even with towing mirrors.

-The Hyundai Tucson has been tried and tested towing a caravan up to speeds of 70mph (on a dedicated test track!) and there were no reported issues, aside from some slight movement which is to be expected from two large vehicles moving at speed.
+The Hyundai Tucson has been tried and tested towing a caravan up 2,200kg and up to speeds of 70mph (on a dedicated test track!) and there were no reported issues, aside from some slight movement which is to be expected from two large vehicles moving at speed.
 Once reaching 80mph, there were some slight differences to the handling of the Tucson, but this shouldn’t be a speed you travel at when towing a caravan anyway.

 There is no compromise on style or design with the Hyundai Tucson, which oozes class.
-Complete with alloy wheels, roof rails and Black Leather Seat Trim, the Tucson will give that high end feeling, even on long journeys.
+Complete with alloy wheels, roof rails, and Black Leather Seat Trim, the Tucson will give that high-end feeling, even on long journeys.

 Safety features are included as standard to keep you safe on the road.
-These include Rear Cross Traffic Collision Avoidance, Blind Spot Collision Warning and a parking camera.
+These include Rear Cross Traffic Collision Avoidance, Blind Spot Collision Warning, and a parking camera.

 The Kona is spacious, with enough room for 3 adults on the rear seats or alternatively, 2 ISOFIX child seats.
 There is plenty of technology to enjoy and safety features as standard in the Hyundai Kona, including Apple CarPlay and Android Auto, Lane Keep Assist and Blind Spot Detection.